 If it’s saving elephants from poachers, leave it be.
 It knows I’ve always wanted to do that and that’s pretty badass.
 I can live vicariously through it.

-If it’s at a bar, remind it that I’m allergic to alcohol and to take it easy.
+If it’s at a bar, remind it that I’m allergic to alcohol and to mostly focus on karaoke.